sullis/Doppelauge/JSON.md

 J
 ===

-* Similar to Play framework's 'Json' object, but quicker to use for testing and parsing.
+* Similar to Play Framework's 'Json' object, but quicker to use for testing and parsing.
-* Values can easily be converted between the "J" format (called 'JValue') and the play framework format (called 'JsValue').
+* Values can easily be converted between the "J" format (called 'JValue') and the play Framework format (called 'JsValue').
-* J is safer than Play framework's 'Json' object since it doesn't allow key clash when creating and merging objects.
+* J is safer than Play Framework's 'Json' object since it doesn't allow key clash when creating and merging objects.
 * J guarantees to maintain object field order.
-Play framework's 'Json' object does not.
+Play Framework's 'JsObject' type does not.
+* JValue is made for dynamic typing.
+Converting between back and forth between json and native types is not always the simplest and safest option. (```J(5) + J(9) === J(14)```).
+See also [JsonMatcher](JSON.md#jsonmatcher) and [JsonChanger](JSON.md#jsonchanger).
 * Scaladoc: [J](http://folk.uio.no/ksvalast/doppelauge/#no.samordnaopptak.json.J$)